mobxjs/mobx/docs/README.md

 All components render smartly but are defined in a dumb manner.
 MobX will simply make sure the components are always re-rendered whenever needed, but also no more than that.
 So the `onClick` handler in the above example will force the proper `TodoView` to render, and it will cause the `TodoListView` to render if the number of unfinished tasks has changed.

 However, if you would remove the `Tasks left` line (or put it into a separate component), the `TodoListView` will no longer re-render when ticking a box.
 You can verify this yourself by changing the [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/).

+For an in-depth explanation about how MobX determines to which observables needs to be reacted, check out: [Understanding what MobX reacts to](https://github.com/mobxjs/mobx/blob/gh-pages/docs/best/react.md)

 ### Actions